runnamuck62/Golang-Raylib-GameFramework/Readme.md

 ```

-engine.Scenes is just a map from a "Scene Id" (string) to engine.scene:
+engine.Scenes is just a map from a "Scene Id" (string) to the engine.scene interface:
 ```go
 // a scene must implement the engine.scene interface type scene interface {